Detailed information including Program Guidelines and application process is available at Tiny Towns Fund.

 The project must be located in one of the eligible 48 rural and regional Victorian council areas, or Alpine Resorts, or within one of the 10 interface councils of Casey City Council, Cardinia Shire Council, Hume City Council, Melton City Council, Mitchell Shire Council, Mornington Peninsula Shire Council, Nillumbik Shire Council, Whittlesea City Council, Wyndham City Council and the Yarra Ranges Shire Council (refer to the Fund guidelines for a full list).

 The project must be located in an eligible location with a population up to 5,000 people.
+Eligibility is assessed by the location of the project and not the location of the applicant.
 The project location cannot be a ‘suburb’ of a regional city or interface cities (e.g., Sebastopol, Geelong West) or other larger regional towns (e.g., Colac West).

 You are encouraged to look at the ABS Census Population Data 2021 and you can contact your local RDV office if you're unclear on location eligibility.